pecee06/love-babbar-ds-lectures/chapter20-OOPs/README.txt

 Destructors-

-It frees the memory corresponding to an object.
-For static objects, it is called automatically, for dynamic ones, we have to free them manually using "delete" keyword
+It is called when memory corresponding to an object is freed.
+For static objects, it is called automatically, for dynamic ones, we have to call them manually using "delete" keyword

 Destructors too, like constructors are implicitely created by the compiler, though we can explicitely define them as well